Best Plagiarism Checkers Compared

 Trustworthiness

-Their data protection policy suggests they can/might sell or repurpose uploaded content.
-There is no live support, but there is a contact form on the site.
+According to their website, documents are not saved or shared with third parties.
+There is no live support, but there is a help page and contact form on the site.

 Discover Smodin’s plagiarism checker